puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 **PASSWORD**

 The lookup user's password.
 This password is **not** stored securely and may be viewed by anyone with the “View, Edit, and Test” permission for the directory service.
-This is because the user name and password for the lookup user must be recoverable when connecting to the external directory service.

 **CONNECTION TIMEOUT (SECONDS)**